bookholders/classdataapi/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to classdata's documentation!
+Welcome to BookHolders' Technica 2015 Challenges!
 =====================================

 Contents:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   getstarted
+   apichallenge
+   videochallenge

 Indices and tables
 ==================